yinyanlong/iosig/INSTALL.md

     $ mkdir ~/.iosig/data
     $ export IOSIG_DATA=${HOME}/.iosig/data

+NOTE: we suggest you to add these two environmental variables to your `.bash_profile` or `.bash_rc` files.
 The variable `IOSIG_HOME` is used to locate the IOSIG tools, including the library and the analyzer.
 The variable `IOSIG_DATA` is used to store the trace file.

 ## Compiling the trace library.